nihonmiah71/japanese-learners-optimized-multitextmarker-browseraddon/README.md

-### Step 2: Run the Quick Python Cleanup
+### Step 2: Run the Python scripy vocappend.py

-1. Open your computer's Command Prompt (CMD) in that same folder.
+1. Open your computer's Command Prompt (CMD) in the folder where you saved these addon files
-2. Run your Python script (`verarbeite_tsv`).
+2. Run your Python script (`vocappend.py`).

-3. **What happens automatically:** The script instantly reads your exported Anki file, formats the words correctly by wrapping them in special `@` symbols, and appends them cleanly to your master list file (`vocliste.txt`) on your Desktop.
+3. select `evxtracted_fields1.tsv`